ashiina/ashiina.github.io/_posts/2015-01-08-aws-vpc-or-ec2-classic.md

 #### VPC with private subnets

 Private subnets are good; They are secure.
-They hide your internal instances to be discovered from the rest of the world.
+They hide your internal instances from the rest of the world, in your own little network.

 But most practical use-cases of a server requires some sort of outbound internet connection - whether it be rubygems or yum updates.
 This means that your VPC has to be equipped with a [ NAT instance ](http://docs.aws.amazon.com/en_us/AmazonVPC/latest/UserGuide/VPC_NAT_Instance.html) that'll handle the outbound traffic of your private subnet instances.